 “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift”. –Albert Einstein

-Steve Jobs, Elon Musk, Newton and Einstein all had one thing in common: They mastered the art of harnessing their intuition to achieve missions that would change the trajectory of humanity.
+Steve Jobs, Elon Musk, Newton, and Einstein all had one thing in common: they mastered the art of listening to and tapping into their intuitive mind to achieve missions that would change the trajectory of humanity.
 They took deliberate steps to answer the grand challenges of their time.

-Here are four ways to harness your intuition:
+Here are 4 ways to harness the power of your intuitive mind

 “Intuition is a very powerful thing, more powerful than intellect, in my opinion”. – Steve Jobs